• That's a Wrap!

 • Newsletter of the month

-Regular newsletter service resumes with a round-up of this month’s leading news stories, upcoming events and exhibitions listings, a ‘Drawing of the Month’ from the Clark Art Institute, provided by William Satloff, and the customary selection of literary and audio highlights, which is followed, as ever, by the ‘Real or Fake’ section.
+Regular newsletter service resumes with a round-up of the month’s leading drawings news stories, upcoming events and exhibition listings, a ‘Drawing of the Month’ from the National Gallery of Canada provided by Sonia del Re, and the customary selection of literary and audio highlights.

 • Trois Crayons